-- All of our guides have been to Upper Dolpo at least two to three times a year so you can be sure of their experience in this region.
+- All of our guides have been to Upper Dolpo at least two to three times a year so that you can be sure of their experience in this region.

 - Our guide is mostly young but also experienced and well educated.
 The guides can speak very well in English, and also in other languages in some cases.

 - All our guides from our previous clients were received 5 out of a scale of 5 stars.
 So, we would like to make sure that you enjoy your time with Himalayan Exploration.